sp1aca9fa/rails-task-manager/README.md

 ## Notes

-This project was built to practice core Rails concepts, including database-backed applications and CRUD workflows.
+This project is a solution to a Le Wagon bootcamp coding challenge and it was built to practice core Rails concepts, including database-backed applications and CRUD workflows.